AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 # Big thanks!
 Since the announcement of the book many have encouraged us, provided feedback, and improved the writting.
 In no particular order, we are grateful to
-Chris Thorgrimsson, CH, Milton Mamani, Jhonny Cerezo, Oleks Zaytsev, Stéphane Ducasse, Torsten Bergmann.
+Chris Thorgrimsson, CH, Milton Mamani, Jhonny Cerezo, Oleks Zaytsev, Stéphane Ducasse, Torsten Bergmann, Serge Stinckwich.

 We are also deeply grateful to
 - Lam Research for sponsoring part of this work